Therapy for Victims and Survivors of Domestic Violence

 -

-Rarely apologies, and when he does, he appears insincere and vague
+Rarely apologizes, and when he does, he appears insincere and vague

 -